-We asked College alumni what they wish they knew when they first graduated and what advice they’d like to share with you, the newly graduated Class of 2020.
+We asked College alumni what they wish they knew when they first graduated and what advice they’d like to share with the College’s newest grads.
 See the inspiring things they had to say!

 Kareem Carryl CC’15